Home › Blog › How to Use Social Media for Delightful Customer Service

 Don’t believe us?
 Just take a look at these figures:

-• 1/3 social media users would prefer a brand to provide customer service over social media rather than telephone or email.
+• 1/3 social media users would prefer a brand to provide delightful customer service over social media rather than telephone or email.

 • 75% of people say they’re more likely to post a positive comment about your brand if you’ve made meaningful social media connections.